Wireless LAN controller

-A wireless LAN controller (WLC) is a network device used to monitor and manage wireless access points in an organization.
+A wireless LAN controller (WLC) is a network device used to manage wireless access points in a computer network.
 WLCs are connected to routers and allow devices from across the organization to connect to the router via access points.
-WLCs are generally used in combination with the Lightweight Access Point Protocol (LWAPP) to manage light-weight access points in bulk by the network administrator or network operations center.
+WLCs use the Control and Provisioning of Wireless Access Points protocol (CAPWAP) to allow network administrators or network operations center to manage light-weight access points in bulk.
+CAPWAP replaced the previously used Cisco-proprietary Lightweight Access Point Protocol (LWAPP).
 The wireless LAN controller is part of the Data Plane within the Cisco Wireless Model.

-The WLAN controller automatically handles the configuration of wireless access-points.
+The WLAN controller automatically handles the configuration of wireless access points.
 It centralizes wireless network infrastructure and handles bandwidth allocation to the access points (APs).
 Before the use of WLCs were widespread, APs had to handle connections individually, leading to unstable data links and poor connections.
 The use of WLCs solves this problem.

+Characteristics of WLCs

+Deployment

+The major deployment models for WLCs are as follows: